 - Chest pains

 Regular ketamine users do develop a tolerance to the drug and have to take higher doses to achieve similar highs.

-Because there are fears among experts about abuse and potential addiction, the FDA restricts the use of Spravato (esketamine) to a physician’s office.
+Because there are fears among experts about abuse and potential addiction, the FDA restricts the use of Spravato (esketamine) in a physician’s office.

 Patients are not allowed to take the medication home.